JoWestern/Gruppe-2-IS105-Eksamensoppgaver/Modul3.md

 <img width="1057" alt="bilde" src="https://user-images.githubusercontent.com/79581649/117005331-66f9c580-ace7-11eb-9369-dc1f1251db32.png">

 Dette programmet består av to filer, en socket_server og en socket_client.
 Først må vi sette opp serveren ved å kjøre socket_server.
 Den setter opp en server som lytter på port 5000.
-Så må vi bruker socket_client som skal koble seg til den samme porten.
+Så må vi bruke socket_client som skal koble seg til den samme porten.
 Ved å kjøre klientprogrammet vil den automatisk koble seg på porten siden det er satt opp i kildekoden.
-Når koblingen er akseptert kan klienten skrive input til serveren, hvor serveren kan svare med sitt eget input.
+Når koblingen er akseptert kan klienten skrive input til serveren som mottar et output, hvor serveren kan svare med sitt eget input som klienten tar imot som output.

     ---Chapter 2 Modul 4, Assignment 2---

-UDP Pinger In this programming assignment, you will write a client ping program in Python.
+In this programming assignment, you will write a client ping program in Python.
 Your client will send a simple ping message to a server, receive a corresponding pong message back from the server, and determine the delay between when the client sent the ping message and received the pong message.
 This delay is called the Round Trip Time (RTT).
 The functionality provided by the client and server is similar to the functionality provided by standard ping program available in modern operating systems.
 However, standard ping programs use the Internet Control Message Protocol (ICMP) (which we will study in Chapter 4).
 Here we will create a nonstandard (but simple!)
 UDP-based ping program.
 Your ping program is to send 10 ping messages to the target server over UDP.
 For each message, your client is to determine and print the RTT when the corresponding pong message is returned.
 Because UDP is an unreliable protocol, a packet sent by the client or server may be lost.
 For this reason, the client cannot wait indefinitely for a reply to a ping message.
 You should have the client wait up to one second for a reply from the server; if no reply is received, the client should assume that the packet was lost and print a message accordingly.
 In this assignment, you will be given the complete code for the server (available in the companion Web site).
 Your job is to write the client code, which will be very similar to the server code.
 It is recommended that you first study carefully the server code.
 You can then write your client code, liberally cutting and pasting lines from the server code.

 <img width="634" alt="bilde" src="https://user-images.githubusercontent.com/79581649/117011415-1b96e580-acee-11eb-9c0b-d99ce71b805a.png">

-Dette er også et program hvor man først må sette opp og starte en server, noe vi gjorde i terminalen.
-Deretter må vi starte klientprogrammet og gi den riktig argumenter i form av hosten sitt navn og porten serveren kjører på.
+Dette er også et program hvor man først må sette opp og starte en server, noe vi satt opp i terminalen.
+Når vi kjører klientprogrammet og gir den riktig argumenter i form av hosten sitt navn og porten serveren kjører på kan vi oppnå en kobling.
 Når vi kjøren den koden med Python3 kommandoen vi den begynne å pinge serveren.
 Pinging fungerer litt på samme måte som sonar, hvor du sender ut et signal og sjekker hvor lang tid det tar før den returnerer.
 I vår kode skal vi pinge serveren 10 ganger og finne ut hvor lang tid det tar å kontakte serveren.
-Hvor hvert ping vil serveren genere et tilfeldig nummer, hvis dette nummeret er mindre enn 4 vil serveren sende en timeout melding.
-Hvis det er større enn 4 vil den sende tilbakemelding med Round trip tiden (RRT) til klienten.
+For hvert ping vil serveren genere et tilfeldig nummer mellom 0 og 10, hvis dette nummeret er mindre enn 4 vil serveren sende en timeout melding.
+Hvis det er større enn 4 vil den sende tilbakemelding med round trip tiden (RRT) til klienten.
+RTT er hvor lang tid det tar for et signal å bli sendt pluss tiden det tar å få godkjenning at signalet er mottat.
+Til slutt får vi se alle pingsene serveren mottok som et output i terminalen.